cksystemsteaching/selfie/grader/HOWTO.md

 Create a development branch in your selfie installation and work on your solution of an assignment (regularly committing, pushing, updating, merging):

+1. Change directory to the root directory of your selfie installation.
-1. Make sure the master branch in your selfie installation is checked out: `git checkout master`
+2. Make sure the master branch in your selfie installation is checked out: `git checkout master`
-2. Create the development branch off the master branch and check it out: `git checkout -b <developmentbranch>`
+3. Create the development branch off the master branch and check it out: `git checkout -b <developmentbranch>`
-3. Work on your solution and use the autograder for feedback.
+4. Work on your solution and use the autograder for feedback.
 Do not change the autograder in any way!
 If you discover a bug, please report it to your teacher.
-4. Commit your changes regularly using `git add` and `git commit`.
+5. Commit your changes regularly using `git add` and `git commit`.
-5. Push your changes to your `myselfie` repository on GitHub for backup: `git push -u origin`
+6. Push your changes to your `myselfie` repository on GitHub for backup: `git push -u origin`
-6. Update your selfie installation to the latest version of the official selfie repository regularly using the above instructions.
+7. Update your selfie installation to the latest version of the official selfie repository regularly using the above instructions.
-7. If you fetched and merged updates go back to the `<developmentbranch>`: `git checkout <developmentbranch>`
+8. If you fetched and merged updates go back to the `<developmentbranch>`: `git checkout <developmentbranch>`
-8. Merge the updates into your `<developmentbranch>`: `git merge master`
+9. Merge the updates into your `<developmentbranch>`: `git merge master`

 ### Submitting your solution

 In a terminal where your selfie installation is:

+1. Change directory to the root directory of your selfie installation.
-1. Make sure the master branch of your selfie installation is checked out: `git checkout master`
+2. Make sure the master branch of your selfie installation is checked out: `git checkout master`
-2. Merge the `<developmentbranch>` with your solution into the master branch of your selfie installation: `git merge --squash <developmentbranch>`
+3. Merge the `<developmentbranch>` with your solution into the master branch of your selfie installation: `git merge --squash <developmentbranch>`

 Note that the option `--squash` is important.
 It makes sure that all commits on the `<developmentbranch>` are squashed into one commit which improves readability of your solution.